thyagomota/21UCS39AB/activity_01_ec2_pub/README.md

 # Activity 01

-## Launching an EC2 Instance on a Public Subnet
+## Launch an EC2 Instance on a Public Subnet

 ## Goal
 This goal of this activity is to describe the steps needed to launch an EC2 instance on a public subnet.